Module pybeepop.pybeepop

 # check to see if parameters have been supplied

-if (self.parameter_file is None) and (self.parameters is None):
+if (self.parameter_file is None) and (not self.parameters):

 if self.weather_file is None: